tensorflow/tensorflow/tensorflow/contrib/lite/README.md

 - The input_file argument should point to the frozen GraphDef file that holds the model architecture.
 - The output_file argument should point to where the TensorFlow Lite model file should be generated.
-- The input_type and inference_type arguments should be set to FLOAT, unless converted a [quantized](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/contrib/lite/g3doc/) model.
+- The input_type and inference_type arguments should be set to FLOAT, unless converting a quantized model.
 - Setting the input_array, output_array and input_shape arguments are a bit trickier.
-The easiest way to find these values is to explore the graph in tensorboard .
+The easiest way to find these values is to explore the graph in TensorBoard.
 The user should reuse the arguments that were used for specifying the output nodes for inference in the `freeze_graph`step.

-Note, it is also possible to use the Tensorflow Optimizing Converter through protos either from Python or from the command line see the documentation [here](https://github.com/tensorflow/tensorflow/tree/mastertensorflow/contrib/lite/python:toco_from_protos target) A developer can then integrate the conversion step into their model design workflow to ensure that a model will be easily convertible to a mobile inference graph.
+Note, it is also possible to use the Tensorflow Optimizing Converter through protos either from Python or from the command line see the documentation [here](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/contrib/lite/toco/README.md).
+A developer can then integrate the conversion step into their model design workflow to ensure that a model will be easily convertible to a mobile inference graph.
 For example,

 ```
 import tensorflow as tf